ros2/design/articles/101_build_tool.md

 It was developed to bootstrap the ROS 2 project, is therefore only targeting Python 3, and works on Linux, MacOS and Windows.
 In addition to CMake packages it also supports building Python packages and can infer meta information without requiring an explicit package manifest.
 The tool performs an "isolated" build like `catkin_make_isolated` and `catkin_tools` (one CMake invocation per package) and also parallelizes the build of packages which have no (recursive) dependencies on each other (like `catkin_tools`).

+`ament_tools` supports building the following packages:

+- ROS 2 `ament_cmake` package with a `package.xml` file (only format 2).
+- Plain CMake package with a `package.xml` file.
+- Plain CMake package without a manifest file (extracting the package name and dependencies from the CMake files).
+- Python package with a `package.xml` file.
+- Python package without a manifest file (extracting the package name and dependencies from the `setup.py` file).

 ## Naming